CommandPost/FCPCafe/docs/bugtracker.md

 Whenever posting a new bug/issue to GitHub, we also submit feedback directly to Apple via [Feedback Assistant](https://feedbackassistant.apple.com){target="_blank"}.

 You can also send feedback directly to the Final Cut Pro team via their [Feedback Form](https://www.apple.com/feedback/finalcutpro/){target="_blank"}, however, unlike Feedback Assistant you can't track your request or add additional information after submitting, nor can you have a discussion with the Apple team via the comments - so we generally recommend you use Feedback Assistant as well.

 ---

+### Workarounds

+We recommend sticking with **Final Cut Pro 10.6.5** or **Final Cut Pro 10.6.6** for now.
+Whilst there are SOME users that are reporting that 10.6.7 is stable, there's not enough improvements in that version to take the risk.

+You can manually copy and paste the older Final Cut Pro application from a backup or another machine to your Mac.
+Final Cut Pro is a universal app, so the same binary works on both Intel and Apple Silicon.

+Inside the Final Cut Pro application bundle is your unique App Store receipt - therefore it's only recommended use share your Final Cut Pro application with machines that are using the same Apple ID, otherwise it might trigger Apple's copy protection processes.

+If you're already updated a library to Final Cut Pro 10.6.7's format, Final Cut Pro will have automatically made a backup in your backups folder prior to the migration.
+Alternatively, you can also export out a FCPXML and import it into an older version, keeping in mind that FCPXML isn't lossless (i.e some Title parameters don't apply correctly).

+---